BonnBytes/PyTorch-FWD/README.rst

 |Docs| |License| |CodeStyle| |Workflow|  |Arxiv|

-**Keywords:** Frechet Distance, Wavelet Packet Transform, Frechet Inception Distance, Diffusion, GAN, ImageNet, Image generation metrics.
+**Keywords:** Frechet Distance, Wavelet Packet Transform, FID, Diffusion, GAN, ImageNet, FD-DINOv2,

-**Abstract:** Modern metrics for generative learning like Fréchet Inception Distance (FID) demonstrate impressive performance.
+**Abstract:** Modern metrics for generative learning like Fréchet Inception Distance (FID) and DINOv2-Fréchet Distance (FD-DINOv2) demonstrate impressive performance.
 However, they suffer from various shortcomings, like a bias towards specific generators and datasets.
-To address this problem, we propose the Fréchet Wavelet Distance (FWD) as a domain-agnostic metric based on Wavelet Packet Transform (:math:`W_p`).
-FWD provides a sight across a broad spectrum of frequencies in images with a high resolution, along with preserving both spatial and textural aspects.
-Specifically, we use :math:`W_p` to project generated and dataset images to packet coefficient space.
-Further, we compute Fréchet distance with the resultant coefficients to evaluate the quality of a generator.
-This metric is general-purpose and dataset-domain agnostic, as it does not rely on any pre-trained network while being more interpretable because of frequency band transparency.
-We conclude with an extensive evaluation of a wide variety of generators across various datasets that the proposed FWD is able to generalize and improve robustness to domain shift and various corruptions compared to other metrics.
+To address this problem, we propose the Fréchet Wavelet
+Distance (FWD) as a domain-agnostic metric based on the Wavelet Packet Transform (:math:`W_p`).
+FWD provides a sight across a broad spectrum of frequencies in images with a high resolution, preserving both spatial and textural aspects.
+Specifically, we use (:math:`W_p`) to project generated and real images to the packet coefficient space.
+We then compute the Fréchet distance with the resultant coefficients to evaluate the quality of a generator.
+This metric is general-purpose and dataset-domain agnostic, as it does not rely on any pre-trained network while being more interpretable due to its ability to compute Fréchet distance per packet, enhancing transparency.
+We conclude with an extensive evaluation of a wide variety of generators across various datasets that the proposed FWD can generalize and improve robustness to domain shifts and various corruptions compared to other metrics.

 .. image:: https://github.com/BonnBytes/PyTorch-FWD/blob/master/images/fwd_computation.png
    :width: 100%